kevinrfoster/ecob2000_lecture1A/README.md

 classification asks people separately about their “race” and “ethnicity” where people can pick labels from each category in any combination.

-The “race” categories include: “White,” “African-American,” “American Indian,” “Asian,” and others.
-Then the supplemental race categories offer more detail.
+The “race” categories include: “White,” “Black,” “Asian,” and others.

-These are a peculiar combination of very general (well over 40% of the world’s population is “Asian”) and very specific (“American Indian” has fewer) representing a peculiar history of popular attitudes in the US.
+These represent a recent history of popular attitudes in the US.
 Only in the 2000 Census did they start to classify people in mixed races.
 If you were to go back to historical US Censuses from more than a century ago, you would find that the category “race” included separate entries for Irish and French.
 Stephen J Gould has a fascinating book, The Mismeasure of Man, discussing how early scientific classifications of humans tried to “prove” which nationalities/races/groups were the smartest.
 Ta-Nehisi Coates notes, “racism invented race in America.”
 Throughout history, statistics have been used to try to prove peoples’ prejudices.

 Note that “Hispanic” is not “race” but rather ethnicity (includes various other labels such as Spanish, Latino, etc.).
-So a respondent could choose “Hispanic” and any race category – some choose “White,” some choose “African American,” some might be combined with any other of those complicated racial categories.
+So a respondent could choose “Hispanic” and any race category – some choose “White,” some choose “Black” or “Asian” or “Other”.

-If you wanted to create a variable for those who report themselves as African-American and Hispanic, you’d use the expression (AfAm == 1) & (Hispanic == 1); sometimes government stats report for non-Hispanic whites so (white == 1) & (Hispanic \!= 1).
+If you wanted to create a variable for those who report themselves as Black and Hispanic, you’d use the expression (RRACE == “Black) & (RHISPANIC ==”Hispanic”); sometimes government stats report for non-Hispanic whites so (RRACE == “White”) & (RHISPANIC != “Hispanic”).
 You can create your own classifications depending on what questions you’re investigating.
-This data includes items on birthplace and ancestry (more detail on relatives\!).

 The Census Bureau gives more information [here](http://www.census.gov/newsroom/minority_links/minority_links.html).